Skip to main content

 Also known as: low right-to-left shot, the low hook shot (intentional)

-A low draw shot is a deliberately low-launching, right-to-left curving shot that runs out significantly on landing, useful for navigating under obstacles on the right side of a hole or maximizing roll on firm fairways.
+A low draw shot is a deliberately low-launching, right-to-left curving shot that runs out by a lot on landing.
+This is useful for navigating under obstacles on the right side of a hole or maximizing roll on firm fairways.

 Facing a dogleg-left hole with trees crowding the right side, a player closes the stance slightly, plays the ball back, and hits a low, boring draw that starts right of the direct line, curves around the corner, and rolls out well down the fairway.